Exponential Riordan Arrays and Jacobi elliptic functions: Abstract

 \section{Abstract}

 This paper establishes relationships between elliptic functions and Riordan arrays leading to new classes of Riordan arrays which here are called elliptic Riordan arrays.
-In particular, the case of Riordan arrays derived from Jacobi elliptic functions which are parameterized by the elliptic modulus $k$ will be treated here.
+In particular, the case of Riordan arrays derived from Jacobi elliptic functions that are parameterized by the elliptic modulus $k$ will be treated here.
 Some concrete examples of such Riordan arrays are presented via a recursive formula.
-Furthermore, some applications of these Riordan arrays corresponding to the solutions of the PDE modelling nonlinear wave phenomena for shallow water waves and nonlinear electric line transmission are highlighted.